‘Slap Shot’ still iconic in hockey despite sport’s changes

 Christian Hanson didn’t see “Slap Shot” for the first time until he was 13 — it wasn’t a family ritual to watch it — but the retired forward thinks of it as part of the fabric of playing hockey.

 “Somebody will throw out a line from ‘Slap Shot’ and everybody understands it,” he said.
 “It’s one of those things that transcends generations.
 The coach can be in the room giving a speech, and then all of a sudden one of the guys rattles off something that the Hanson brothers said when they were sitting in the locker room before the game and everybody gets a chuckle.

-I think it’s pretty neat that even to this day it’s something that still holds true in locker rooms.”
+“I think it’s pretty neat that even to this day it’s something that still holds true in locker rooms.”

 The Associated Press is presenting a one-of-its-kind Top 25 of sports movies, a suggestion of what to put on the screen while stuck at home.
 This is, of course, what we do at the AP: We rank things.
 So, 70 writers and editors around the world voted on the best in the history of sports cinema.